Medieval cuisine: Beer

 That hops could be used for flavoring beer had been known at least since Carolingian times, but was adopted gradually due to difficulties in establishing the appropriate proportions.
 Before the widespread use of hops, gruit, a mix of various herbs, had been used.
-Gruit had the same preserving properties as hops, though less reliable depending on what herbs were in it, and the end result was much more variable.
+Gruit had the same preserving properties as hops but could be less reliable depending on which herbs were in it; as such, the end result was much more variable.
 Another flavoring method was to increase the alcohol content, but this was more expensive and lent the beer the undesired characteristic of being a quick and heavy intoxicant.
 Hops may have been widely used in England in the tenth century; they were grown in Austria by 1208 and in Finland by 1249, and possibly much earlier.

-Before hops became popular as an ingredient, it was difficult to preserve this beverage for any time, so it was mostly consumed fresh.
+Before hops became popular as an ingredient, it was difficult to preserve this beverage for any time, so it was mostly consumed fresh, though there are references to the use of hops in beer as early as 822 AD.
 It was unfiltered, and therefore cloudy, and likely had a lower alcohol content than the typical modern equivalent.
 Quantities of beer consumed by medieval residents of Europe, as recorded in contemporary literature, far exceed intakes in the modern world.
 For example, sailors in 16th-century England and Denmark received a ration of 1 impgal of beer per day.
 Polish peasants consumed up to 3 L of beer per day.

 In the Early Middle Ages, beer was brewed primarily in monasteries, and on a smaller scale, in individual households.
 By the High Middle Ages, breweries in the fledgling medieval towns of northern Germany began to take over production.
 Though most of the breweries were small family businesses that employed at most eight to ten people, regular production allowed for investment in better equipment and increased experimentation with new recipes and brewing techniques.
 These operations later spread to the Netherlands in the 14th century, then to Flanders and Brabant, and reached England by the 15th century.
 Hopped beer became very popular in the last decades of the Late Middle Ages.
 In England and the Low Countries, the per capita annual consumption was around 275 to 300 L, and it was consumed with practically every meal: low alcohol-content beers for breakfast, and stronger ones later in the day.
 When perfected as an ingredient, hops could make beer keep for six months or more, and facilitated extensive exports.
-In Late Medieval England, the word beer came to mean a hopped beverage, whereas ale had to be unhopped.
+In late medieval England, the word beer came to mean a hopped beverage, whereas ale had to be unhopped.
 In turn, ale or beer was classified as "strong" or "small", the latter less intoxicating, regarded as a drink of temperate people, and suitable for consumption by children.
 As late as 1693, John Locke stated that the only drink he considered suitable for children of all ages was small beer, while criticizing the apparently common practice among Englishmen of the time to give their children wine and strong alcohol.